Intervenor Legal Definition

 Intervention into a bid protest case means that the awardee, or some other interested party can become a party to the case and exercise its rights.

 Intervening requires compliance with a variety of rules and legal analysis.
-Becoming an intervenor in bid protest litigation can be problematic, for example, in a procurement evaluation where you were not the next lowest bidder in an LPTA solicitation.
+Becoming an intervenor in bid protest litigation can be problematic, for example, in a procurement evaluation where you were not the next lowest bidder in an LPTA contract solicitation.

 To intervene, you still have to show that you are an interested party that meets the standing requirements.
 Both GAO and the Court of Federal Claims address this concern before deciding bid protest cases